12 Unforgettable Things To Do In Staunton, Virginia - Karta.com

 Every visit feels like a journey through time, and I’ve discovered some of my favorite vintage finds in Staunton’s shops.

-8. Take a Scenic Drive on the Blue Ridge Parkway
+8. Blue Ridge Parkway

 A short drive from Staunton, the Blue Ridge Parkway offers some of the most stunning views in the country.
 This scenic route winds through the Blue Ridge Mountains, with numerous overlooks where you can marvel at the beauty of the Shenandoah Valley.